 SPACs are safer than they once were — but they’re far from foolproof.
 In the 1980s, when SPACs first came into fashion, they developed a poor reputation for trading illiquid penny stocks and making insider deals that devalued investor funds — essentially: pump and dump schemes.

-But the SEC has revamped the regulations that govern this investment vehicle, leading to an uptick in SPACs as investors seek opportunities to get in on the ground floor of freshly public stocks.
+But regulators have revamped the rules that govern this investment vehicle, leading to an uptick in SPACs as investors in Australia seek opportunities to get in on the ground floor of freshly public stocks.
 SPACs are safer than they were 30 years ago, but still have their risks.
 Namely: that they constitute a blind, illiquid investment.
 Investor funds are safely held in trust or escrow, but investors won’t know what they’re buying into until the SPAC declares a target company.

 This leads us to a secondary risk to consider: the company acquired by the SPAC may not be one you’d like to back.
 Continuing to hold the stock in the acquired company may expose your portfolio to unforeseen risk, as there’s no guarantee the acquired company will perform well once it hits the market.